Aditya-Ranjan1234/ImageCaption-API/README.md

 ### 6. View the Output:
 The response will include:
--**Image Description**: A high-level summary of the image.
+**Image Description**: A high-level summary of the image.
--**Music Genre**: The most fitting music genre based on the image.
+**Music Genre**: The most fitting music genre based on the image.
--**Privacy Information**: Any potential privacy risks or concerns detected in the image.
+**Privacy Information**: Any potential privacy risks or concerns detected in the image.

 ## Contributing:
 Feel free to fork the repo, make changes, and submit pull requests for improvements!